 Over the past two years, summits of the Heads of State and Government meant "the representatives of the peoples of Europe have essentially been reduced to the role of rubberstamping agreements reached between governments in backrooms in Brussels: the European Parliament will not stand idly by and watch this process continue", Mr Schulz said, adding that "the intergovernmental agreement on a new fiscal union will be the first test".

 "Whoever breaches the values enshrined in our Charter of Fundamental Rights must reckon with us as adversaries.
 That is our duty as Members of the European Parliament".
 He also announced the presence of Hungary Prime Minister Viktor Orban tomorrow in plenary to discuss his country's controversial constitutional provisions.

-A full version of the President's address is available via the link next to this article.
+A full version of the President's address will be available via the link next to this article.

 Full result of the vote for the President of the European Parliament

 Under Parliament's Rules of Procedure, to be elected President, a candidate must win an absolute majority of the valid votes cast, i.e. 50 per cent plus one.
 Blank or spoiled ballots do not count in calculating the majority required.

 The result of the first ballot was as follows:

 Blank or invalid votes: 29

 Absolute majority of votes cast required to be elected: 336